 - a large sewing needle

-When picking your chillies try to ensure you leave a portion of the green stem above the fruit as this is where you will be threading them.
+Tip: When picking your chillies off the plant, try to ensure you leave a portion of the green stem above the fruit.
+This is where you will be threading them as the line is less likey to rip through here compared to the chili flesh.

 Start by putting a large knot in one end of your line and threading you needle onto the other end.
 Then it is simply a case of threading the chillies onto the line through the stems.
 However in order to ensure your ristra keeps a nice shape when threading the stems, hold your needle upright, point to the sky.
 When you thread the chillie stem on aim to have it at a 45 degree angle, with the stem higher than the pod.
 As you push the chillies down to the bottom of the line you may need to turn the peppers roundslightly each time to avoid any empty areas in your ristra.